Return to home

 Buying with someone?
 If this is the case, you count the years of whoever has been a public sector tenant the longest.

-It’s important to mention that if you decide to sell the property as a tenant within the first 5 years of your Right to Buy purchase, you’ll need to repay some or all the discount you received.
+It’s important to mention that if you decide to sell the property within the first 5 years of your Right to Buy purchase, you’ll need to repay some or all the discount you received.
 More on this later.

 Selling a Right to Buy home